I have to give a weight-training workshop for Kansas Extension

 - Position arms progressively away from waist as more reps

-This program should be performed on 3 non-consecutive days
+This program should be performed in 3 non-consecutive days

 per week (e.g.: Monday, Wednesday, Friday).
 Walking can be performed

-on the alternative days (3-4 days per week).
-After taking the
+on alternative days (3-4 days per week).
+After taking the Rockport Walking test,

 this calculator can suggest a walking